Onaabani-giizis (Hard Crust on the Snow Moon); March 19, 2018

 The Magic Bow

-Before Wiinabozho could count to three, the battle between Stone Man and the Thunderbirds was over.
+Before Wenabozho could count to three, the battle between Stone Man and the Thunderbirds was over.
 The eyes of the animikii-binesiwag flickered off toward the heavens.
 Their voices faded.
-Wiinabozho’s father rolled away the clouds and when Wiinabozho peeked from his shelter in the fallen tree he noticed the lake was tranquil again and had regained its previous surface level.
-The stone named Anang, whose old battle spirit the Stone Man had conjured up by defying him with his arrows, had calmed down and sunk back to its abode on the bottom.
-Wiinabozho looked about for Stone Man, and tayaa!
+Wenabozho’s father rolled away the clouds and when Wenabozho peeked from his shelter in the fallen tree he noticed the lake was tranquil again and had regained its previous surface level.
+The stone named Anang, whose old battle spirit the Stone Man from Dinetah had conjured up by defying him with his arrows, had calmed down and sunk back to its abode on the bottom.
+Wenabozho looked about for Stone Man, and tayaa!
 Right where his antagonist had stood a few moments earlier shooting arrows in the lake, now sat a gichi-asin (big rock)!
 The rock had big cracks and was still smoldering from the searing fire from the sky.

 Pieces of red-hot stone, which had been chipped off Stone Man’s petrified body, were flying like fireflies and still landing in the schorched-black grass in a wide circle around the rock!